VinceNolan999/ms1-nicola/README.md

 - I want to be able to contact Nicola as I want to hire her to sing at my event.

-- I want to contact nicola as I am an artist and qould like to collaborate with nicola
+- I want to contact nicola as I am an artist and would like to collaborate with nicola

 #### As A returning user.